 Our staff have a clear understanding of the progression in Science learning, ensuring that the National Curriculum is covered and that scientific enquiry skills and scientific knowledge are developed throughout children’s time at our school.

 Every step and achievement they make allows pupils to get closer to understanding the world around them.
 Our pupils develop a respect for the world around them, which is embedded through the School's Christian vision.

-Marlow Church of England Infant School prides itself on being an ECO school.
-We are keen to promote outdoor learning as we understand the impact it has on the children understanding the world.
-Linking scientific learning in to their senses is a useful tool for children relating and retaining information about nature and the many incredible things around us.
+Marlow C of E Infant School prides itself on being an ECO school.
+We are keen to promote outdoor learning as we understand the impact it has on the children's understanding of the world.
+Linking scientific learning to their senses is a useful tool for children, helping them to relate to and retain information about nature and the many incredible things around us.
 We feel that this helps deepen their curiosity and understanding about our planet and how each one of them can impact and look after it in the future.